BAsh2365/VT_Head_Coach_Change_Analysis_in_R/README.md

 Use of Claude 4.5 Sonnet for inital organized data cleaning/collection (not used for adding features/data exploration)

-Use of GitHub Copilot for Code Assistance on Model fitting (random forest, Ridge), debugging/accuracy, and Normalizing Predictors
+Use of GitHub Copilot for Code Assistance on Model fitting (random forest), debugging/accuracy, and Normalizing Predictors

 PDF files of VT stats and PSU stats can be found in this GitHub Repo